Shbh11/Cloud-Connected-Sensors-----Fuzzy-Inference-System/README.md

 COMPLETE PROJECT DESCRIPTION AND WORKING CAN BE FOUND IN THE Project-Description-Working.pdf.

-VIDEO LINK for PROJCECT DEMO : https://youtu.be/P9GRz4gARXc
+VIDEO LINK for PROJECT DEMO : https://youtu.be/P9GRz4gARXc

 Given below are slides describing the project components used and the overall working of the system.